Streaming Data from Hardware to Software

-Click Test Connection on Connect Hardware screen to test the connectivity of host computer with SoC board.
-Click Next to go to Run Application screen.
+On the Connect Hardware screen, test the connectivity of the host computer with the SoC board by clicking Test Connection.
+To go to the Run Application screen, click Next.

 Close the external shell to terminate synthesis.

-Copy pre-generated bitstream to your project folder by running the command below and then,
+soc_hwsw_stream_top-zc706bitstream to your project folder by running this command.

 copyfile(fullfile(matlabshared.supportpkg.getSupportPackageRoot,'toolbox','soc',... 'supportpackages','xilinxsoc','xilinxsocexamples','bitstreams',... 'soc_hwsw_stream_top-zc706.bit'), './soc_prj');

 Load the pre-generated bitstream and run the model on the SoC board by clicking Load and Run.

 While the application is running on hardware, toggle the DIP switch on your board to change the test data from 'low' to 'high' frequency and notice the blinking of corresponding LED on the board.
 You can also read the samples dropped count in the model running on external mode.
 Thus, you verify that your implementation from SoC Blockset model matches the simulation and meets the requirements.

 Implementation on other boards: To implement the model on a supported board other than the Xilinx Zynq ZC706 evaluation kit board, you must first configure the model for the supported board and set parameters by following these steps.

 In the Simulink toolstrip, on the System on Chip tab, open the Configuration Parameters window by clicking Hardware Settings.